astral-projects/autorouter/README.md

     @Synchronized
     @AutoRoute("/classroom/{classroom}/students/{nr}", method = DELETE)
     fun removeStudent(@ArRoute classroom: String, @ArRoute nr: Int) : Optional<Student> {
-        ...
+        // ...
     }
 }
 ```

 ## Assignment 2 - Dynamic Code Generator and Performance Evaluation with JMH

-In this workout we follow a different approach to invoke the functions of a controller object.
+In this assignment, we follow a different approach to invoke the functions of a controller object.
 Instead of using Reflection we will generate different implementations of `ArHttpHandler`
 for each function in controller object, as denoted in the next figure.
 Notice, these implementations (e.g. `ArHttpHandlerSearch`, `ArHttpHandlerAddStudent`, `ArHttpHandlerRemoveStudent`)